 Endpoint Statistical analysis methods Percentage of participants experiencing TEAEs or SAEs from baseline through Week 24 Adverse event incidence tables will present by SOC (sorted by internationally agreed order), and PT sorted in alphabetical order for each treatment group, the number (n) and percentage (%) of participants experiencing an AE.
+In addition, exposure-adjusted AE incidence rate tables will provide the number of patients with at least 1 event per 100 patient-years, presented by SOC and PT.
 Multiple occurrences of the same event in the same participant will be counted only once in the tables within a treatment phase.
 The denominator for computation of percentages is the safety population within each treatment group.
 Proportion of participants with at least one TEAE, treatment emergent SAE, TEAE leading to death, and TEAE leading to permanent treatment discontinuation will be tabulated by treatment group.
-In addition TEAEs will be described according to maximum intensity and relation to the study intervention.
+In addition, TEAEs will be described according to maximum intensity and relation to the study intervention.
 Serious AEs and AEs leading to study discontinuation that occur outside the treatment-emergent period will be summarized separately.

-AE: adverse event; PT: preferred term; SOC: system organ class; SAE: serious adverse event; TEAE: treatment-emergent adverse event
+AE: adverse event; PT: preferred term; SOC: system organ class; SAE: serious adverse event; TEAE: treatment-emergent adverse event.